-My 3 1/2 year old always tags along with our literature-based units.
+My 3 1/2 year old always tags along with our literature-based unit studies.
 She adores those books and can almost recite many of them by heart!

-She and I do lots and lots of manipulatives for math practice and use many of the preschool printables here at Mama’s.
+She and I do lots and lots of manipulatives for math practice and use many of the preschool learning activies and printables here at Mama’s.

 I never push handwriting at this age, but I do help her with a correct crayon/pencil grip when we’re working in her Handwriting Without Tears book.

 With 4 kiddos, I try to do as much as I can with everyone together.
 It helps to eliminate (a little tiny-teensy bit) of the usual chaos.